Real and complex multiplication on K3 surfaces via period integration

-{\bf Proof.} Again,~the automorphism $I \!\circ\!
-I$ is of order~$2$ and has~$C$ as its fixed point~set.
-But~here, $C$ is of genus~$3$, such that $\Tr J |_{H^2(X, \bbQ)} = -6$ results.
-In~other words, the eigenvalue $1$ has multiplicity~$8$, while the eigenvalue $(-1)$ occurs with multiplicity~$14$.
+{\bf Proof.} The automorphism $J := I \!\circ\!
+I$ is of order~$2$ and has the curve~$C$ as its fixed point~set.
+The~genus of~$C$ is~$3$, hence the topological Euler characteristic is equal to~$(-4)$.
+Therefore, the Lefschetz trace formula~\cite[Theorem~8.5]{Ed}, cf.~\cite[Expos\'e~III, formule~(4.11.3)]{SGA5}, shows~that $\Tr J |_{H^2(X, \bbQ)} = -6$.
+In~other words, $J |_{H^2(X, \bbQ)}$ has the eigenvalue $1$ with multiplicity~$8$, while the eigenvalue $(-1)$ occurs with multiplicity~$14$.